What Is Myofascial Pain Relief Massage?

 Since the work is done in layers, the technique is usually very comfortable even though the work may progress to very deep tissues in some areas of the body using a great deal of pressure.
 Again, this is dependent upon how well the client’s body is releasing and whether or not deeper pressure is required.

-Why Myofascial Release Massage Massage Works
+Why Myofascial Pain Relief Massage Massage Works

 The body’s fascia is believed to be a single, continuous sheet that is set up as we develop in utero.
 Since all of the body’s structures are connected by fascia, restriction in one area can cause limitations in free movement throughout the body.
 Even when a client’s body is very restricted, working with the superficial layers of fascia, the effects can be quite deep.